 The Department of Emergency Medicine at Townsville University Hospital has research occurring across medical, nursing and allied health streams.
 Our collaborative approach sees us working with clinical staff and academic researchers across Australia.
 This includes working closely with James Cook University.
 We are involved in multi-site trials headed up by the Paediatric Critical Care Research Group and PREDICT (Paediatric Research in Emergency Departments International Collaborative).

 Address: Townsville University Hospital Emergency Department.
 100 Angus Smith Drive, Douglas QLD 4814.

 Endocrinology and Diabetes (Translational Research in Endocrinology and Diabetes (TREAD))

 The Translational Research in Endocrinology and Diabetes (TREAD) was established in 2012 to provide patients with an opportunity to participate in clinical trials.
-This unit is a collaboration between Endocrinologists at The Townsville Hospital and James Cook University clinical researchers.
+This unit is a collaboration between Endocrinologists at Townsville University Hospital and James Cook University clinical researchers.